-The economic impact of the designation of a manatee refuge results from the fact that, in certain areas, boats are required to go slower than under current conditions.
-Some impacts may be felt by recreationists who have to use alternative sites for their activity or who have a reduced quality of the waterborne activity experience throughout the designated site because of the proposed rule.
+The economic impact from the designation of a manatee protection area affects boaters in these areas, in that boats are required to go slower than under current conditions.
+Some impacts may be felt by recreationists who have to use alternative sites for their activity or who have a reduced quality of the waterborne activity experience at the designated sites because of the rule.
 For example, the extra time required for anglers to reach fishing grounds could reduce onsite fishing time and could result in lower consumer surplus for the trip.
-Other impacts of the proposed rule may be felt by commercial charter boat outfits, commercial fishermen, and agencies that perform administrative activities related to implementing the proposed rule.
-We hope to gather more information on the economic costs during the public comment period.
+Other impacts of the rule may be felt by commercial charter boat outfits, commercial fishermen, and agencies that perform administrative activities related to implementing the rule.